 Skip to main content

 The get command fetches a single note from the index by its ID and returns its metadata as a JSON object.
 By default it returns everything except the body text, keeping the response compact.
-Add --body when you need the full Markdown content — for example when feeding a note into an LLM context or rendering it in a downstream tool.
+Add --body when you need the full Markdown content.
+Use --format text when a shell pipeline needs the raw Markdown without JSON decoding.

 Synopsis